tditshwe/Sim-wizard/README.md

 ## Overview

 This project demonstrates how a web-application wizard using AngularJS communicates with a backend Restful web service.
 The project layout structure is as follows:

--Angular-sim-wizard: The AngularJS web application wizard
+- Angular-sim-wizard: The AngularJS web application wizard

--Sim-Web-Api: The ASP.Net Web APi 2 web service (Coming soon).
+- SimWizardApi: The ASP.Net Web APi 2 web service.

 ## Prerequisites

--Node.js and Tools
+- Node.js and Tools

--Visual Studio Code
+- Visual Studio Code

--Dot Net Core Framework
+- Dot Net Core SDK 2.2 or later

--SQL Server 2014 or later
+- SQL Server 2014 or later

+- C# for Visual Studio Code

 ## Running the project

-Instructions on installing and running the project are described in the `Readme` file of each application.
+Instructions on installing and running the project are described in the `Readme` file of each application on the repository.